Imagine this. It is the first week of January 2026.

 The "Mark-to-Market" Fear

-The Reality: This is only a paper loss.
+The Reality: This is only a “paper loss.”
 If you hold to maturity, you get 100 back.
 Period.
-Unless Italy defaults (extremely unlikely), you will get your principal back.
-The fluctuation in price only matters if you need to sell the bond before it matures.
+Daily price fluctuations only matter if you need to sell the bond before it matures.

 The Strategy: Match the maturity to your goals.
 If you need the money in 2028 for your daughter’s wedding, buy a BTP that matures in 2028.
 Do not buy a 2072 bond just because it has a high yield, or you might be forced to sell at a loss when you need the cash.